 The Group oversees its cash management within this framework.
-Changes in the structure of the statement of financial position and its run-off are managed by the ALM (Asset and Liability Management) unit and monitored by the ALM Committee which in turn determines the refinancing requirements of the Group's entities.
+Changes in the structure of the statement of financial position and its run-off are managed by the ALM (Asset and Liability Management) unit and monitored by the ALM Committee.

-SG Luxembourg Group is required to report the liquidity ratios defined by the CRD4.
-The Finance Division is responsible for producing and analysing the CRD4 liquidity ratios (LCR and NSFR) of SG Luxembourg Group and subgroup via a process coordinated with Societe Generale Group.
+SG Luxembourg group is required to report the liquidity ratios defined by the CRD4.
+The Finance Division is responsible for producing and analysing the CRD4 liquidity ratios (LCR and NSFR) of SG Luxembourg group and sub-group via a process coordinated with Societe Generale group.

-It submits the LCR monthly and the NSFR quarterly to the CSSF and BCL.
-The Finance Division unit is also in charge of oversight and projections of the short-term LCR.
+SG Luxembourg group submits the LCR monthly and the NSFR quarterly to the CSSF and BCL.

-The ALM Committee chaired by SG Luxembourg CEO, meets once a month and supervise and validate the Group's liquidity position based on the associated metrics produced.
+The ALM Committee chaired by SG Luxembourg CEO meets once a month and supervises the Group's liquidity position based on the associated metrics produced.